data-integrations/wrangler/README.md

 Apache, Apache HBase, and HBase are trademarks of The Apache Software Foundation.
 Used with permission.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.

+## Byte Size and Time Duration Parsers

+This enhancement adds native support for parsing and utilizing byte size and time duration units within Wrangler recipes.

+### Byte Size Parser

+The Byte Size Parser allows working with data size values with units like KB, MB, GB, etc.

+**Supported Units:**
+- B (Bytes)
+- KB (Kilobytes)
+- MB (Megabytes)
+- GB (Gigabytes)
+- TB (Terabytes)

+### Time Duration Parser

+The Time Duration Parser allows working with time intervals with units like ms, s, min, etc.

+**Supported Units:**
+- ns (Nanoseconds)
+- ms (Milliseconds)
+- s (Seconds)
+- min (Minutes)
+- h (Hours)

+### Aggregate-Stats Directive

+The new `aggregate-stats` directive allows for aggregation of byte size and time duration values This directive will aggregate the values in the specified columns and output the results in the target columns.